getsolus/help-center-docs/docs/user/package-management/basics.md

 Notice that you don't need to search for a specific software name, although you can do that.
 We search summaries and software names by default.

-## Base Development Tools
+## Base development tools

-If you are wanting to compile software under Solus, we recommend installing our system.devel component by running the following:
+If you are wanting to compile software under Solus, we recommend installing our `system.devel` component by running the following:

 ```bash
 sudo eopkg install -c system.devel
 ```

-This will provide items such as clang, gcc, make, a multitude of devel sub-packages, and more.
-Our system.devel is similar to packages on other operating systems, such as Debian's build-essentials.
+This will provide items such as `clang`, `gcc`, `make`, a multitude of devel sub-packages, and more.
+Our `system.devel` is similar to packages on other operating systems, such as Debian's build-essentials.